 This type of paper is also called cover stock or pasteboard.
 It is thicker and lasts longer than printer paper, and it also lasts longer and can cope with more art and craft techniques being applied to it than lightweight stationery can.
 It is thinner than other types of paperboard.
 Also,

 You will find cardstock used to make such things as business cards, post cards, playing cards, tags, paperback book covers, paper boxes, paper ornaments and decor, and of course, handmade cards and scrapbook pages, or even scrapbook album covers.

 You may also find it measured in points or mils.
 This means the manufacturer has measured how thick each piece is, in thousandths of an inch.
-You will see perhaps a 10pt card ream, which means each piece of card is 0.012" (or 0.03048mm) thick.
-Often 250lbsgsm card stockmeans each page is 10pts thick.
+For example, you will see perhaps a 10pt card ream, which means each piece of card is 0.012" (or 0.03048mm) thick.
+Often 250lbsgsm card stock means each page is 10pts thick.